ossrs/srs-docs/src/pages/faq-srs-stack.md

 All operations that can be completed on the SRS Stack page can be completed through OpenAPI.

-<a name='features'></a><br/><br/><br/>

-## Features

-SRS Stack (i.e., SRS Stack Server) is an open-source solution implemented in nodejs, with the code in [srs-stack](https://github.com/ossrs/srs-stack).
-Everyone is welcome to join.

-SRS Stack Server is aimed at mouse programming, allowing everyone to do audio and video business.
-It is suitable for those who do not understand audio and video, those who understand audio and video, those who farm, those who pull network cables, those who cut movies, those who carry cameras, those who dance, those who sing, those who sell second-hand goods, those who exchange open-source projects, those who live on multiple platforms, those who build their own source stations, those who can use computers and have WeChat, and those who are law-abiding citizens.

-For instructions on using SRS Stack, please refer to the video [SRS Stack Server: Getting Started, Purchasing, and Introduction](https://www.bilibili.com/video/BV1844y1L7dL/).

-Currently, the scenarios and functions supported by SRS Stack, see [Features](https://github.com/ossrs/srs-stack#features).

-Welcome to join the group to discuss the use of SRS Stack.
-All these SRS peripheral services are open-source and can be customized and deployed by yourself.

-<a name='http-callback'></a><br/><br/><br/>

 ## HTTP Callback

 See [HTTP Callback](/docs/v6/doc/getting-started-stack#http-callback)

-<a name='changelog'></a><br/><br/><br/>

 ## Changelog